 Instead of focusing on transcriptions based on the acoustic signal, it is also possible to examine the articulatory gestures underlying speech (i.e. the movement of lips and tongue, etc. involved in its production; Browman and Goldstein, 1992).
-Given that ease of articulation is important for linguistic change (Sweet, 1888; see also Sebregts, 2015, Ch.
-7.3.3), this also makes sense from a diachronic perspective.
-Furthermore, focusing on the articulatory gestures will provide more details about the pronunciations than can be identified on the basis of the (discrete) transcriptions.
+Given that ease of articulation is one of the known factors driving linguistic change (Sweet, 1888), this also makes sense from a diachronic perspective.
 Only a limited number of studies have investigated dialect and sociolinguistic variation by focusing on the movement of the speech articulators.
 Most of these studies have employed either electropalatography (EPG) or ultrasound tongue imaging.
 With EPG, the contact between the tongue and the hard palate is monitored with a custom-made speaker-specific artificial palate containing several electrodes.
-Corneau (2000) applied this method to compare the palatalization gestures in the production of /t/ and /d/ between Belgium French and Ouébec French, and Recasens and Espinosa (2007) used it to investigate differences in the pronunciation of fricatives and affricates in two variants of Catalan.
+Corneau (2000) applied this method to compare the palatalization gestures in the production of /t/ and /d/ between Belgium French and Québec French, and Recasens and Espinosa (2007) used it to investigate differences in the pronunciation of fricatives and affricates in two variants of Catalan.
 While EPG only contains information about the tongue's position when it is touching the palate, ultrasound tongue imaging is able to track most of the tongue surface as it moves during the whole utterance.
-The sociolinguistic relevance of tracking the shape of the tongue was clearly shown by Lawson et al. (2011), who demonstrated that /r/ pronunciation in Scottish English was socially stratified, with middle-class speakers generally using bunched articulations, while working-class speakers more frequently used tongue-tip raised variants.
-Consequently, Lawson et al. (2011, p.257) suggest that "articulatory data are an essential component in an integrated account of socially-stratified variation".
+The sociolinguistic relevance of tracking the shape of the tongue was clearly shown by Lawson, Scobbie and Stuart-Smith (2011), who demonstrated that /r/ pronunciation in Scottish English was socially stratified, with middle-class speakers generally using bunched articulations, while working-class speakers more frequently used tongue-tip raised variants.
+Consequently, Lawson et al. (2011, p.257) suggest that "articulatory data are an essential component in an integrated account of socially-stratified variation."

-There are some drawbacks associated with the two articulatory observational methods described above.
+Unfortunately, there are several drawbacks associated with the two articulatory observational methods described above.
 The clear drawback of EPG is that it is very costly, as a custom-made artificial palate needs to be constructed for each participant.
 In addition, EPG does not yield information about the tongue position when it is not touching the palate.
 While ultrasound tongue imaging does provide this information, it is not always complete as interposed sublingual air pockets are introduced when the tongue is raised or extended, and shadowing from the mandible and hyoid bones may cause the tongue tip and the tongue root to become invisible (Tabain, 2013).
 Furthermore, analysis of resulting tongue shapes can be impressionistic, as tracking a single flesh point on the tongue is not possible (Lawson et al., 2011; but see Davidson, 2006).
 Moreover, unless otherwise corrected (cf. Whalen et al. 2005), the imaged tongue shape is relative to the position of the probe and jaw, not to palatal hard structure, and thus evaluation of tongue height across vowels is problematic.